lukaszkorecki/oreo/README.md

  ;; merged by using #include reader macro, use #profile etc etc :oc/system {;; we're using namespace keys shorthand syntax for maps
-             :web-server #:oc{;; where to find the function that creates the component :init :foobar.server/create
+             :web-server #:oc{;; where to find the function that creates the component :create :foobar.server/create
-                              ;; what is the configuration that :oc/init function ;; expects
+                              ;; what is the configuration that :oc/create function ;; expects
-                              :config #ref [:api :server]
+                              :init #ref [:api :server]

                               ;; component dependency list, optional
                               :using [:widget :uuid]}